About Annie Harris

 Items listed on this website will be available for sale soon.
 Any item can be commissioned and a similar version made.
 However due to the nature of manufacture and the uniqueness of each piece there will be differences.

 The vitreous enamelled panels are mounted on 18mm thick MDF and usually painted matt white unless stated.
 For enquiries about sales and commissions do contact me and I shall reply within 48 hours.

 My early experience

-At Loughborough I focused on learning the techniques of chasing and repousè, forming of silver sheet by working on both the front and back with tiny tools.
+At Loughborough I focused on learning the techniques of chasing and repousse which is the shaping of silver sheet by working on both the front and back with tiny tools.
 Using these tools I can stretch and planish undulations and patterns into the silver sheet; a form of bas-relief.
-I explored the integration of enamels into my chased jewellery to bring colour to my silver pieces.
+I introduced enamels into my chased jewellery to bring colour to my silver pieces.
 Enamels are powdered glass of different colours.
 They can be opaque or transparent and once fired they become smooth, hard and glass like.
 Hence the name vitreous enamels from the Latin “vitreum” meaning glass.

 After completing a post-graduate teaching diploma I held a number of teaching posts in further and higher education colleges, concurrently maintaining a small workshop.
 Here I produced work for a gallery in London and undertook some shared exhibitions.
 At the time my work consisted mainly of drawings, photography and the use of wood with resin to make small artefacts and jewellery.